-Given each program type serves a different function in the homelessness response system and all are needed to develop an effective system, comparing costs, or assessing for cost effectiveness across program types is not recommended.
+Given each program type serves a different function in the homelessness response system and all are needed to develop an effective system, comparing costs or assessing for cost effectiveness across program types is not recommended.
 The estimated costs included in this section are intended to provide additional information on the resources required for each program type, that when taken in combination with the other program types, can result in a homelessness response system with the capacity to shelter or house every unsheltered San Franciscan.

 Figures 5 and 6 provide cost and outcome data on different permanent housing and shelter models.
-Figures are based on the estimated operating costs for the current fiscal year (FY22-23).
+Figures are based on the estimated operating costs for the current fiscal year (FY22-23) with a 3% escalation for inflationary costs.